Croes-goch: History

 There are a number of ancient burial mounds in the general vicinity and a previous site of a windmill.
 An old private tollgate still stands and is now used as a holiday cottage.
 Croesgoch lies on one of the pilgrimage routes to St David's cathedral.
 Nearby, at Mesur-y-Dorth, a specially carved stone, indicates a spot where people shared their bread before the last stage of their journey.

 The name of the village is thought to originate from a battle which occurred near the village and resulted in a slaughter and a mythical river of blood that formed a cross - Croes-Goch.
 The oldest archaeological remains that have been found in the village is a cist burial tomb carbon dated c 500 AD unearthed during building work.

 The Baptist Chapel, which is situated near the village centre, was built in 1858 and played a crucial role in village life.
 Nearby, churches include Llanrhian and Llanhywel.

 On an 1842 Tithe Map shows only a small group of three or so cottages, with a building designated as a Chapel.
 Similarly, the 1841 census shows only a small group of three cottages.

 Over the years the village has grown with building mainly taking place on the Llanrhian, Abereiddi and Trefeigan roads.

-The Modern Village
+The modern village

 The village now has various amenities, including a bilingual primary school, a chapel, an art gallery (dedicated to the work of John Knapp Fisher), a garage, a large farm store, the Artramont Arms pub, and a beauty salon.

 The Croesgoch exchange was the first in North Pembrokeshire to have broadband enabled back in April 2004.